-Officer Jules Loya, 33, Officer Nathan Lucy, 23, and Officer Victor Medina, 25, were investigated by the Polk County Sheriff’s Office after undercover detectives provided the officers with cash stating that if they gave half of the money to inmates the officers were allowed to keep the rest.
+Officers Jules Loya, 33, Nathan Lucy, 23, and Victor Medina, 25, were investigated by the Polk County Sheriff’s Office.
+Undercover detectives provided the officers with cash.
+They said the officers could keep half of the money if they gave the rest to inmates.

 “These officers broke the law and intentionally undermined the integrity of the Department and the institution they were supposed to protect,” according to a DOC statement.
 “Their actions do not appropriately reflect the thousands of upstanding officers we employ across the state.
 We commend the work of our Inspector General’s Office and our law enforcement partners to ensure their arrest, and we will begin the process of moving forward with their immediate dismissal.”

 Officer Lucy is being held on $3,000 bond.
 Officer Loya is being held on $2,500 bond.
 Officer Medina posted $1,500 bond.

 Clearwater police are asking for help to find a suspected robber.
 A white male had robbed a Thornton’s convenience store on 1698 Gulf-to-Bay Boulevard, early this morning.

 The suspect, who is believed to be in his early 20s, entered the store around 2 a.m.
 He implied he had a weapon to the store clerks and ran off with cash from the store, leaving in a white vehicle, according to police.
 The suspect has numerous tattoos which led officers to believe he will be easier to identify.

 Largo police reported a similar robbery earlier on 150th Avenue with a description that matched this suspect about 3 hours prior to the Thornton robbery.

 Anyone with information is asked to contact the Clearwater police department at 727-562-4242.